Networks to Use When Sending USDT and USDC

 3. ERC20 (Ethereum Network)

 ERC20 is also a strong option for USDT transfers.
 When an exchange or wallet supports only one USDT network, it is almost always ERC20.
 Its greatest strength is security.
-However, the downside is the fees.
+But the downside is the fees.
 During normal periods, fees can cost from $2 to $15.
 When the network gets congested, fees can jump to $25 or even higher.
 Transfer times range from 1 to 10 minutes, and during a busy network, they can take even longer.

 Best Overall Network for USDT Transfers